YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 **old_gtmroutines** (not used by YottaDB directly) - The prior routine search path.
 The ydb_env_set script uses this value to set other environment variables.

-**old_gtmver** (not used by YottaDB directly) - The value of gtmver that was set when the ydb_env_set script was last sourced.
+**old_gtmver** (not used by YottaDB directly) - The value of ydb_rel that was set when the ydb_env_set script was last sourced.
 The ydb_env_set script uses this value to set other environment variables.

 **tmp_gtm_tmp** (not used by YottaDB directly) - It is used by the ydb_env_set script in maintaining ydb_tmp.

 **tmp_passw** (not used by YottaDB directly) - It is used by the ydb_env_set script in maintaining ydb_passwd.

-**ydb_chset** (gtm_chset) determines the mode in which YottaDB compiles and operates.
-If it has a value of "UTF-8", YottaDB assumes that strings are encoded in UTF-8.
-In response to a value of "M" (or indeed anything other than "UTF-8"), YottaDB treats all 256 combinations of the 8 bits in a byte as a single character.

 **ydb_dbglvl** (gtmdbglvl) specifies the YottaDB debug levels.
 The defined values can be added together to turn on multiple features at the same time.
 Note that the cumulative value specified in the logical or environment variable must currently be specified in decimal.